 Solar farms at the utility scale will typically be at least 1 megawatt (MW), which is a power plant capable of supplying some 200 households.
-Though cost will range based on a number of factors like location and available sunlight hours, top commercial provider First Solar has stated that the cost per watt for solar installations at this scale is somewhere around $1/watt in 2017.
+Though cost will range based on a number of factors like location and available sunlight hours, top commercial provider First Solar has stated that the cost per watt for solar installations at this scale is somewhere around $1/watt.
 Therefore, you can assume that a 1 MW solar farm would cost roughly $1 million to install.

 If that value sounds unusually low in comparison to typical costs associated with residential solar ($3 to $4 dollars per watt), it should.
 The “economies of scale” concept is in full effect with the solar industry.